prisma/faunadb-rust/README.md

 # FaunaDB Rust Client

-FaunaDB offers an asynchronous (and synchronous) client for communicating with the [Fauna](https://fauna.com) database.
+FaunaDB offers an asynchronous client for communicating with the [Fauna](https://fauna.com) database.

 Goals:

 - Typesafe
 - Allocating only when really needed
-- Asynchronous using futures (and [Tokio](https://tokio.rs))
+- Asynchronous, async/await

 The crate is not yet tested on production so use at your own risk.